tspoff/ckb-dao-app/README.md

 # Usage
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Environment
+Optionally, add a private key to environment for testing purposes.

+**Warning: *Never* use a private key holding real funds**

 ## Available Scripts

 In the project directory, you can run: